-Last year she published a new book called ‘Turning the Tide on Plastic’ (Orion Books).
-It is a much-needed call to arms to end the plastic pandemic, including useful tools on how to make meaningful change in our everyday lives and advice on how to demand long-lasting action.
+In 2018 she published a new book called ‘Turning the Tide on Plastic’ (Orion Books).
+It is a call to arms to end plastic pollution, including useful tools on how to make meaningful change in our everyday lives and advice on how to demand long-lasting action.

 What prompted you to write ‘Turning the Tide on Plastic’?